phax/phive/README.md

 This project is divided into 3 sub-projects for maximum flexibility
   * ph-bdve - generic "Business Document Validation Engine"
-  * peppol-validation-engine - the PEPPOL specific setup etc
+  * ph-bdve-peppol - the PEPPOL specific setup etc

 #News
   * v3.0.0 - 2017-01-26